 If you eat less calories than your average needs are, the body will reduce its activity and will send less energy to your muscles.
 This means that if you simply eat fewer calories, you will just feel less energetic and you will not lose weight.

-This is why, if you want to lose weight, you have to understand a few things and eat the smart way.
+This is why, if you want to lose weight, you have to eat the smart way.

 You can lose weight by either doing some physical tasks, or you can reduce the number of calories that you eat.

 The average person will not lose weight by doing a physical sport because the body consumes energy very efficiently, so it's much easier to reduce the number of calories that your body assimilates by reducing the amount of calories that you eat.
 The big problem is that the faster you consume energy, the more intensely your body will ask you for food to compensate the lost energy.
 Also, despite appearances, tiredness is not proportional with the consumption of energy; physical effort leads to muscle exhaustion not fat consumption.